Chatter SwiftUI

 if chattEntry.count == self.nFields {

-self.chatts.append(Chatt(username: chattEntry[0],
+_chatts.append(Chatt(username: chattEntry[0],

 message: chattEntry[1],

-id: UUID(uuidString: chattEntry[2]!),
+id: UUID(uuidString: chattEntry[2] ?? ""),

 timestamp: chattEntry[3],